Locals fill the streets of San Juan during a festival. hillsn_1992/Shutterstock

 This season is also a great time to explore areas outside of mainland Puerto Rico, specifically the islands of Vieques and Culebra, or any of the smaller islands and cays like Palomino, Gilligan’s Island and Mata la Gata.

-June has two big celebrations to watch out for.
-The first one is the Fiestas de Santiago Apostol in Loíza, a vibrant homage to Puerto Rico’s African heritage through folk art (like the famous and ornate vejigante masks), traditional drum music like bomba and colorful processions honoring James the Great, the patron saint of Loíza and neighboring town Fajardo.
+Noche de San Juan is a pagan celebration tied to St John.
+Head to the beach at midnight on June 23rd to dunk yourself in the ocean seven or 12 times (depending on whom you ask!) for good luck.
+Fiestas de Santiago Apostol in Loíza is the major event in late July, a vibrant homage to Puerto Rico’s African heritage through folk art (like the famous and ornate vejigante masks), traditional drum music like bomba, and colorful processions honoring James the Great, the patron saint of Loíza and neighboring town Fajardo.

 August to October is the best time to save money